Abdullah-Al-Wahed-Labib/FUNWARE/README.md

 =====================
 1. Download the zip file which contains all the files from this github repository.
 2. Unzip the zip file and delete extra files.
-3. Put all the files in your desired directory on the victim's PC.
+3. Put all the files into your desired directory on the victim's PC.
 4. Execute the START.bat file as admin on the victim's PC.
+5. After all of this, the batchscript will do the rest.